BBC News presentation: 1999 Cream and Red look

 Promotional style remained the same as from launch with the BBC News 24 logo being used and the generic BBC style used.
 However, more adventurous styles were being tested with the one-line logo often being dropped in favour of the large 24 numeral.
 Gill Sans was retained as the font on the channel.

 For the relaunch, the idea of a filler was extended further to a full countdown.
 This consisted of world continents rotating on the left hand side of the screen which overlapped two large numerals filling the right side of the screen counting down until the top of the hour.
 The soundtrack used an extended version of David Lowe's soundtrack for the main titles.
 The beeps in the soundtrack, similar to the BBC Pips, corresponded to the seconds changing and became louder and more noticeable from 10 seconds.
 This countdown came with and without the BBC News 24 one-line logo at the bottom and also had programming details overlaid on some junctions.

 On the occasions that BBC News 24 simulcast with BBC World, a generic BBC News graphic featuring a world at the centre was used - this graphic was also used for the generic bulletins on BBC Television.

 There was also a change in the BBC News 24 set.
 Upon relaunch in 1999, the newsroom feel was retained but smartened up with beige and red walls.
 To either side of the long desk were two flat screen televisions for linking into sport, weather and to partake in interviews; a large curved half wall went around the rear of the desk separating it from the newsroom.
 The newsroom featured numerous televisions embedded into the far back wall and attached to a circular display behind the desk suspended from the ceiling.
 Weather was now presented from the main weather studio used by the terrestrial bulletins and Sport was now presented from its own studio featuring a small desk against a background of ten small televisions embedded into the wall.

-In April 2002 some small changes were made to the studio and graphics.
+In April 2002 some major changes were made to the studio and graphics.
 The astons were changed to a shaded area beneath a red line containing all the information; for breaking news this remained on screen throughout.
 The studio was also changed: the suspended circular television display was removed in favour of a bank of televisions at the very back of the studio, and television screens were arranged around the two pillars behind the desk.

-One final change of the look occurred in January 2003 when the countdown sequence was replaced by four sequences showing peoples busy lives, combining a mix of ordinary footage and time-lapse photography.
+One final change of the look occurred in January 2003 when the countdown sequence was replaced by four sequences showing the busy lives of people, combining a mix of ordinary footage and time-lapse photography.
 These scenes were counted down by the David Lowe theme and an italicised second counter in the bottom right corner.